debops/debops/docs/system-ca-certificates.rst

 directory.
 After that, they will be automatically added to the system Root CA store using the :command:`update-ca-certificates` script.

+Note that already present CA certificates on remote hosts with the same name are not updated after the first download unless the CA certificates are by host.

 The internal Root Certificate Authorities created by the ``debops.pki`` role will have their certificates automatically symlinked in the :file:`secret/pki/ca-certificates/` directory.
 You can prevent that by adding an ``item.system_ca: False`` parameter in the CA configuration variable.